 Frequently Asked Questions

 Doing something new always comes with a question or two!
-Here are our most frequently asked questions about the Variety Bash.
+Here are out most frequently asked questions about the Variety Victoria bash.

 What is the Variety Bash?

 Australia’s largest and longest running charity motoring event – much imitated, never bettered!

 The Variety Bash is not a race or a rally, a fun and social event, or in the words of the originator Dick Smith, ‘A drive in the outback with a few mates’.
 All in cars that are at least 30 years old (with an awesome theme!).

 The Bash is a once in a lifetime chance to experience regional parts of Australia that you might otherwise not see, all in support of Variety – the Children’s Charity.

 Throughout the Bash, participants visit local towns, stopping into schools and organisations to visit the kids.
 Those who participate get to see the direct impact of their fundraising efforts along the way, with a range of educational, health and mobility equipment provided to local schools and organisations en route.

 The event is all about having fun in support of Aussie kids.
 There are always festivities along the way, from theme nights to entertainment or other activities and games on the road.

 The route and destination change each year, and accordingly, the length.
 The full route is announced at a launch event each year, shortly after the finalisation of the previous Variety Bash.
 The Variety Bash has an exemplary safety record.
 All cars are tracked during the day by officials, who are in contact via HF radio and satellite phone with a central command post.
 The Variety Bash has a team of paramedics with full contact to RFDS and local authorities.
 All Bash vehicles are scrutinised prior to the event, and a team of Mobile Workshop mechanics attend the event to assist entrants with car problems.